 Subscribers get emails and text messages about unincorporated King County road construction projects, significant weather-related road closures and natural disasters.

-Please note that short-term road closures related to traffic collisions or downed powerlines are not reported via Road Alert or My Commute as those closures are managed by outside agencies.
+Please note that short-term road closures related to traffic collisions or downed powerlines are not reported on Road Alert or the My Commute Map as those closures are managed by outside agencies.
 During normal working hours, King County will attempt to tweet or retweet closure information of this type on our Twitter account at https://twitter.com/kcroads.

 My Commute Map

 King County Road Alert is a web-based email and text message subscription service designed to notify residents about upcoming unincorporated King County road construction projects and road closures or hazardous travel conditions in the unincorporated areas of the county.

 The travel advisories provided by Road Alert are incorporated into the county's My Commute Map.